OmarBaltaji/NextCut/NextCut/README.md

     }</pre>
     Be sure to also include your Firebase Configuration to the firebase-message-sw.js file (which can also be found in the public folder)<br/><br/>
     14. Firebase Rules:<br/>
-    In order to have Firebase fully functioning, slight modifications in the rules are needed:<br/><br/>
+    In order to have Firebase fully functioning, slight modifications in the rules are needed: (to ensure only authenticated users can access the collections)<br/><br/>
-    Firebase Firestore rules: (to ensure only authenticated users can access the collections)<br/>
+    Firebase Firestore rules:<br/>
     <pre>
     rules_version = '2';
     service cloud.firestore {